Community Support Worker

 Main responsibilities of the role

-The Community Support Worker works as part of a team to support and assist people with dementia, disabilities, socially isolated and older people to participate and engage in community life.
-At the Brotherhood the first responsibilities of care are to enable consumers to flourish.
+We are looking for a Community Support Worker to work the following shifts Monday, Tuesday, Wednesday and Friday mornings from 7.00am to 11.00am.
+The person will undertake a range of personal care tasks to ensure that members staying for overnight care are ready for returning home or attending the day centre.
 Our model of service is based on the Enhancing Capabilities Approach which is to ensure that our clients live in a trusting environment that provides the opportunities and choices that enable them to live lives they have reason to value.

 To meet the selection criteria, candidate will require:

-- relevant qualification such as Certificate III in Individual support or Aged Care or equivalent
+- Relevant qualification such as Certificate III in Individual support or Aged Care or equivalent.
+Current in medication units.

-- well-developed time management and organisational skills including the ability to plain workload, prioitise and meet deadlines
+- Well-developed time management and organisational skills including the ability to plain workload, prioritise and meet deadlines

-Salary will be in the range of $50,231 - $54,807 per annum (pro rata), based on skills and experience plus superannuation.
+The position is a part time, maximum term position of 12 months working 16 hours per week.
+Salary will be in the range of $52,876 to $57,700 per annum (pro rata), based on skills and experience plus superannuation.
 Attractive salary packaging provisions are available to increase take home pay.

-For further information about the role please view the Community Support Worker position description (PDF, 218kb) or phone Amira Ziada (Carrum Downs) on (03) 9782 9322.
+For further information about the role please view the Community Support Worker position description (PDF, 372kb) or phone Lisa Astete on (03) 8781 4247.

 Applicants are required to submit a resume and complete the screening questionnaire »